Admission & Auditions

 Admission to Muhlenberg College is highly competitive.
 For detailed information about college admission, please visit the Muhlenberg Admissions website.

-The application deadline for Early Decision 1 is Nov.
-15. For both Early Decision 2 and regular decision, the deadline is Feb.
+The application deadline this year for Early Decision 1 is Dec.
+1, 2020.
+For both Early Decision 2 and regular decision, the deadline is Feb.
 1. These dates have recently changed!
 If you are sure that you want to attend Muhlenberg, we encourage you to apply early decision.

 If you are planning to apply Early Decision 1 and you wish to hold an interview and audition, you should do so by Dec.
 1.